kaspanvo/vourkosa.github.io/_posts/2016-04-14-How to build an iOS library with Bitcode support and keep backwards compatibility with XCode 6.markdown

 ---
 layout: post
-title: How to build an iOS framework with bitcode support, keeping backwards compatibility with XCode 6
+title: How to build an iOS framework with bitcode support, keeping backwards compatibility
 date:  2016-04-14 10:21:11
 categories: iOS
 tag: ios